12 Ways to Prevent Your Blog Posts from Being Stolen

 First, determine if your images are yours.
 If you bought a stock photo license to use or if you've been using creative commons images, ignore them.
 Those images can be used freely by other people, so searching for them won't do you any good.
 The same goes for screenshots; anyone can take a screenshot of the same thing, so unless it's something proprietary like your internal analytics, it's not something you can pursue.

-All Sites That Shared an Image
+All Sites That Shared An Image

 If you license assets through a service like Canva, keep in mind that other people can use those assets too, so while the exact composition is yours, other people can make similar images and not violate your copyright.